btgrant-76/MW-BDE-r2-guide/README.md

 2. Place this plate + switch assembly onto the PCB.
 Verify all eight switch pins are sticking through the holes in the PCB.
 3. Continue inserting switches into the plate, making sure both pins on each switch poke through the holes in the PCB.
 It may be necessary to hold the PCB in place to prevent it from being pushed off, especially in the beginning.

+It can be helpful to balance the PCB and plate perpendicular to your work surface, then insert the switches one row at a time.
+Look down between the two sides to verify pin alignment as each switch is inserted.

-If you did not install Mill-Max sockets earlier, you will need to solder the switches after putting them in place.
+If you are not using Mill-Max sockets, you will need to solder the switches after putting them in place.

+If positions that worked perfectly in [#step-7-plug-in-and-test](step 7) begin misbehaving after switches are inserted, make sure neither of the switch pins were accidentally bent against the PCB instead of going through the holes.
+This is more common with Mill-Max sockets as they are harder to align.

 ### Step 11: Assemble